Play doh Crayon Craft (Recipe for Crayon Play doh)

 crayon recipe crayon play dough crayon play doh recipe

-This is a fun, creative and easy craft that can be done with preschoolers, pre k, kindergarten or grade school kids.
-Every kid loves both crayons and playdough so combining the two would make this a special play doh craft!
+This is a fun, creative, and easy craft that can be done with preschoolers, pre-k, kindergarten, or grade school kids.
+Every kid loves both crayons and playdough so combining the two would make this a special playdough craft!